-(12) Please provide a brief description of the proposed project (1 paragraph):
+(13) Please provide a brief description of the proposed project (1 paragraph):

-An electronic copy of the INTENT TO APPLY must be received by Emanuel Betz at the Vermont Agency of Education (Emanuel.Betz@vermont.gov) no later than 4:30 PM on November 15, 2019 for an application to be accepted in the 2019-20 competition.
-Applicants are not locked into letter of intent data, but AOE should be made aware of any major changes, if they occur prior to submission.
+The Cognito Link of the INTENT TO APPLY must be received by Emanuel Betz at the Vermont Agency of Education (Emanuel.Betz@vermont.gov) no later than November 22, 2022 for an application to be accepted in the 2022-23 competition.
+Applicants are not locked into letter of intent data, but AOE should be made aware of any major changes if they occur prior to submission.